gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Finally, the joining node uses the information received in the Joining Response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.

-The rekeying process in case backward security is needed is described in {{sec-group-rekeying-process}}.
+In case the application requires backward security, the Group Manager rekeys the group upon the new node's joining {{sec-group-rekeying-process}}.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}